It is Friday on the Excellence in Broadcasting Network.

 You have to be a certified investor and have a million dollars in assets right now.

-We don't have that freedom rush.
+We don't have that freedom, Rush.

-When you what what is what is your point?
+When is your point?

-My point is you're talking about Obama's trying to take our freedom away to be entrepreneurs and start up companies.
+My point is, you're talking about Obama's trying to take our freedom away to be entrepreneurs and start up companies.

 And we need to change that.